tejashah88/mathquiver/docs/algorithms/latex-variable-extraction.md

 - **Pure alphabetic modifiers** → Keep together as one variable
 - **Mixed content (operators/numbers)** → Split and extract components
 - **Constants (e, π)** → Extract variables from their modifiers
+- **Decorator macros** → Treat as part of variable identity (entire decorated expression is one variable)

 ### Modifier Rules